NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Guard: 1560 to 1640
 - Grabbable Moves: 5BB(A), 6A, JA
 - 5B(B) hitbox appears and disappears one frame later
+- 5BB(B)
-- 5BB(B) lifts on hit and block, ends sooner
+  - Lifts on hit and block
+  - Ends sooner
 - 6A(A) added as 5A
 - 6B(B) given stagger
 - 6BBA(8B) added as 8B